choliya pulao recipe – a simple, easy and healthy pulao made from fresh green chickpeas (choliya).

 fresh green chickpeas or choliya as these are called in punjabi, are usually available in winter season in many states of india especially in western and northern parts of india. in hindi, these are called as hara chana and in marathi they are called harbhara.

-as winter is going on, the green chickpeas are easily available in the market. my mom had got a bunch of choliya. i was initially going to make aloo choliya, but then decided to made this choliya pulao.
+as winter is going on, the green chickpeas are easily available in the market. my mom had got a bunch of choliya. i was initially going to make aloo choliya, but then decided to made this choliya pulao. the tender greens of chickpea plant are also available during winters and with them i make this recipe of chane ka saag.

 the pic that you see below is the way these green chickpeas are sold in the market. inside each green pods, there is one or two chickpeas.